Vector04/tudelft-thesis-template/template/sections/1introduction.typ

 == Referencing stuff <sec:refs>

 Tables, Figures and Equations are numbered by section.
-When refering to one of these items, the number becomes green.
-For example, this is @sec:refs.
-For figures, it is possible to attach an additional supplement to a figure, for example @fig:large-image could have subfigures @fig:large-image[a], which you can specify via ```typ @fig:label[a]```.
+When refering to one of these items, the number becomes green (color is customizable).
+For example, this is @sec:refs and the afterwards we have @subsec:chem.
+For figures, it is possible to attach an additional supplement to a figure, for example @fig:large-image could have subpanels like @fig:large-image[a], which you can specify via ```typ @fig:label[a]```.
 References are formatted as @yamanaka_nanoscale_2000.
 Several references are joined according to @asmatulu_characterization_2019@binnig_atomic_1986@boussinesq_application_1885.

-=== Chemical formula
+=== Chemical formula <subsec:chem>

 Here is a chemical formula: #chem[H2O].
 This works via a simple function ```typ #chem``` which subscripts all numbers.

 == Fonts

 The main font used in this template is `Stix Two Text`, `11pt`, with equations typeset using `STIX Two Math`.
 The large headings for title, subtitle and name on the cover and title pages are typeset using `Roboto`.
 The big numbers in chapter titles are typset using `Lora`.
 These fonts are included by default in the online typst editor, but should be installed when compiling locally.
+In addition, the main text and math fonts are customizable.